andrewbooker/electronicdrums/README.md

 ### Uploading kits defined in JSON ###

+Uploads are run from inside the `py` directory.

-First, to configure whether to upload to the real SPD-SX or a local copy, from inside the `py` directory:
+First, to configure whether to upload to the real SPD-SX or a local copy:

 ```commandline
 cp exampleConfig.json config.json